manyouma/DRL_sztu/README.md

 #  Introduction to Reinforcement Learning

-Welcome to **IB00398 Introduction to Reinforcement Learning (DRL)** at Shenzhen Technology University!
+Welcome to **IB00398 Introduction to Reinforcement Learning** at Shenzhen Technology University!

 ### Instructor